ewersoncarmo/design-patterns/README.md

 ## Iterator

 The Iterator Pattern provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.

+## State

+The State Pattern allows an object to alter its behavior when its internal state changes.